Ghost Rider (2007 film): Plot

-Johnny leaves to find Roxanne, who's reporting the previous night's events on the news.
+Johnny leaves to find Roxanne, who is reporting the previous night's events on the news.
 At home, Johnny tries to control his firepower.
-Roxanne comes to visit before leaving town, and Johnny reveals himself as the Devil's bounty hunter.
+Roxanne, upset about being stood up, comes to visit before leaving town, and Johnny reveals himself as the Devil's bounty hunter.
 Unconvinced, she walks away in disbelief.
-After brief imprisonment for murders Blackheart committed, Johnny kills the air angel Abigor and escapes from the police.
+Johnny winds up in prison for murders Blackheart committed due to his license plate being discovered at a crime scene, in which Johnny kills several convicts and the air angel Abigor and escapes from the police.
 He returns to the Caretaker, who tells him of his predecessor Carter Slade, a Texas Ranger who hid the contract of San Venganza.
 At home, Johnny discovers that Blackheart has killed his friend Mack and taken Roxanne hostage, intending to kill her if Johnny does not deliver the contract.
 Johnny tries to use the Penance Stare on Blackheart, but it proves ineffective as Blackheart has no soul.
 Blackheart then orders Johnny to retrieve the contract and bring it to him in San Venganza.

 Johnny returns to the Caretaker, demanding the contract to save Roxanne.
-The Caretaker reveals that it is hidden inside a spade, telling Johnny that he is more powerful than his predecessors because he sold his soul for love rather than greed, before giving the contract.
-The Caretaker then transforms with Blaze, revealing that the Caretaker was actually Carter Slade.
-Slade then leads Johnny to San Venganza and gives him a lever-action shotgun before bidding farewell and apparently having finally shaken off the curse, fades into dust as he rides away.
+The Caretaker reveals that it is hidden inside a spade, telling Johnny that he is stronger than his predecessors because he sold his soul for love rather than greed, before giving it to him.
+The Caretaker then transforms with Blaze, revealing that he is actually Carter Slade.
+Slade then leads Johnny to San Venganza and gives him a lever-action shotgun before bidding him farewell and having finally shaken off the curse, fading into dust as he rides away.

 After killing the water angel Wallow, Johnny gives Blackheart the contract.
 He transforms into the Ghost Rider to subdue Blackheart, but is rendered powerless at sunrise.
-Using the contract to absorb the thousand souls, Blackheart attempts to finish Johnny off, but is distracted when Roxanne uses Johnny's discarded shotgun to separate them.
+Using the contract to absorb the thousand souls, Blackheart, now calling himself Legion, attempts to finish Johnny off, but is distracted when Roxanne uses Johnny's shotgun to separate them.
 Johnny shoots Blackheart with the gun, holding it in the shadows to allow him to enhance it with his power.
 Keeping his own body in shadow, he transforms again and uses his Penance Stare to render Blackheart catatonic by burning all the corrupt souls within him.
 Mephistopheles appears and declares the contract is complete, offering to take back the curse of the Ghost Rider.
 Determined not to let anyone else make another deal, Johnny declines, declaring that he will use his power against the demon and against all harm that comes to the innocent.
 Infuriated, Mephistopheles vows to make Johnny pay and disappears with Blackheart's body.
 Roxanne tells Johnny that he has his second chance and kisses him.
 Johnny rides away on his motorcycle, preparing for his new life as the Ghost Rider.